top of page

 The property that you are visiting is also a successful working ranch supporting cattle and sheep.
 For over 50 years this conservancy has produced high quality breeding stock for Kenya and the wider East African region, whilst protecting wildlife and habitat through a form of holistic management.
 There is also a small herd producing fresh milk in a calf-friendly dairy for commercial sale to local entrepreneurs in our area.
 The ranch prides itself of being an innovator and has pioneered holistic grazing and moveable bomas in this area, which allows for regenerative land use.
 Guests may visit the ranch HQ, the cattle and herdsmen and can see some of the farming activities taking place: milking, calving and cattle inspections.
 This is extremely popular for families and groups interested in seeing more of the working ranch and we are delighted to be able to share it with you.

 The best rooms for families would be Nilotica Private House and the Hobbit House.
-Both options offer space, flexibility and interconnecting rooms for parents and children to enjoy.
-River Camp with two separate cottages and a private dining room and relaxation area with wifi is ideal for parents with teens or traveling friends, giving just the right amount of distance between the rooms!
-All these rooming options have private wifi available for guests to use, but we can - on advance notice - switch the wifi off at source for families who intend to digitally detox together.
-As always aim to be as flexible as possible in what we offer here.
+Both options offer space, flexibility and interconnecting rooms for parents and children to enjoy their stay together.
+River Camp with two separate cottages and a private dining room in between with wifi is ideal for parents with teens or traveling friends, giving just the right amount of distance between the rooms!
+All these rooming options have private wifi available for guests to use, but we can - with a the click of a switch - turn the wifi off at source for families who intend to digitally detox together.
+As always, our aim to be as flexible as possible in what we offer here.
+Of course we recommend life in the bush without connection to the outside world!

 Vehicles in both exclusive use parts of the camp are private and for families with children over 5 pax we allocate a private vehicle.